 Individuals with income (including the value of any pension contributions) of over £150,000 and who have an income (excluding pension contributions) in excess of £110,000 will be subject to a tapered annual allowance.
 The rate of reduction in the annual allowance is £1 for every £2 of income over £150,000, up to a maximum reduction of £30,000.

 Income Tax is split into bands and you pay different rates based on these bands.
 The marginal rate of tax is the highest rate of income tax you're liable to pay in a particular tax year from all your sources of income.
 Any increase in income may affect your marginal rate, meaning you could have more to pay.
-The Government sets the levels of tax rates on an annual basis and these may be different under Scottish tax rules.
+The Government sets the levels of tax rates on an annual basis and these may be different under rules for different parts of the UK.

 Money Purchase Annual Allowance (MPAA)